The definitive guide to Bridging Loans, insights for Scotland

 Outcome: Tom completed the deal on time.
 After a small renovation, he then remortgaged achieving a £30,000 equity gain.

-Key Takeaway: The bridging loan helped speed up the purchase.
+Key Takeaway: The short-term loan helped speed up the purchase.
 It also made it easier to switch to a commercial loan facility for retaining the property.

 Case Study 2